-BEVS’ surgeon, Garrett M. Levin, DVM, DACVS, is a board-certified specialist in veterinary surgery.
+BEVS’ surgeon, Mike McFadden, DVM, MS, DACVS, is a board-certified specialist in veterinary surgery.
 In addition to offering conventional “open” surgical procedures, he is skilled in today’s minimally invasive techniques with their smaller incisions, less blood loss and a faster recovery for your pet.

 In addition, we have sophisticated diagnostic imaging equipment that ensures the most accurate pre-surgical planning and careful postoperative management.

 BEVS offers a full range of surgical services, from the most routine surgical procedure to the most complex, including:

 - Orthopedic surgery to repair such as conditions as fractures and other musculoskeletal injuries, cruciate ligament tears, hip and elbow dysplasia, and osteochondritis

 - Soft-tissue surgery relating to internal organs, skin and muscle

 - Cardiothoracic/cardiopulmonary surgery to address heart and lung issues

 - Neurosurgery to treat conditions affecting the brain and spinal cord

 - Cancer surgery (surgical oncology) to remove tumors

 - Reconstructive surgery to restore form and function after trauma or cancer surgery